History of Croatia: Great Turkish War: A revived Croatia

 Despite the decline of Ottoman might in the 17th century, the Ottoman high command decided to attack the Habsburg capital of Vienna in 1683, as the Vasvár peace treaty was about to expire.
 Their attack, however, ended in disaster, and the Ottomans were ultimately routed near Vienna by joint Christian armies defending the city.
 Soon thereafter, the Holy League was formed and the Great Turkish War was launched.
 In the Croatian theater of operations, several commanders distinguished themselves, including friar Luka Ibrišimović, whose rebels defeated the Ottomans in Požega, and Marko Mesić, who led the anti-Ottoman uprising in Lika.
 Hajduk leader Stojan Janković distinguished himself by leading troops in Dalmatia.
-Croatian Ban Nikola (Miklos) Erdody led his troops in battles for Virovitica, which was liberated from the Ottomans in 1684.
+Croatian Ban Nikola (Miklos) Erdody led his troops in Siege of Virovitica, which was liberated from the Ottomans in 1684.
 Osijek was liberated by 1687, Kostajnica was liberated by 1688, and Slavonski Brod was liberated by 1691.
-A siege of Bihać was also attempted in 1687 but was called off due to lack a of cannons.
+An attempt to retake Bihać was also made in 1697 but was eventually called off due to lack a of cannons.
 In the same year, general Eugene of Savoy led a 6500-strong army from Osijek into Bosnia, where he raided the seat of Bosnia Eyalet, Sarajevo, burning it to the ground.
 After this raid, large groups of Christian refugees from Bosnia settled in what was then an almost empty Slavonia.
 After the decisive Ottoman defeat in the Battle of Zenta in 1697 by the forces of Eugene of Savoy, the Peace of Karlowitz was signed in 1699, confirming the liberation of all of Slavonia from the Ottomans.
 For Croatia, nonetheless, large chunks of its late medieval territories between the rivers Una and Vrbas were lost, as they remained part of the Ottoman Bosnia Eyalet.
 In the following years, the use of the German language spread in the new military borderland and proliferated over the next two centuries as German-speaking colonists settled in the borderlands.